urifa/solidity-notes/README.md

 Quick Git reference with most used commands.

+## Smart Contracts and Solidity

+Smart contracts are programs which govern the behaviour of accounts within the Ethereum state, and represent the fundamental building block of Ethereum applications.
+A contract in the sense of Solidity is a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.

+There are two kinds of accounts in Ethereum which share the same address space: **external accounts**, which are controlled by public-private key pairs (i.e. humand), and **contract accounts**, which are controlled by the code stored together with the account.

+The address of an external account is determined from the public key while the address of a contract is determined at the time the contract is created and deployed (it is derived from the contract creator address and the number of transactions sent from that address).

+The smart contract address is determined during its deployment and derives from the contract creator address and the number of transactions sent from that address.
+Every contract re-deployment results in a new contract address.
+This address will be visible on the Blockchain, and its code will be inmutable, just like a normal transaction.

+Deploying a contracts is similar to signing a transaction, and the address who deploys the contracts will spend some amount of Gas during its creation, decreasing their Ether balance as well.

+If the contract source code needs to be modified, a new contract deployment will be needed, so this will result in a different contract address (the old contracts will continue existing on its own contract address).

+Contracts users also can modify the state while interacting with the contract.
+Every function inside the contract that modifies the state of the blockchain results in a new transaction on the blockchain, with a Gas cost associated.
+Gas consumption depends on how computationally expensive is the action performed.

+Solidity is an object-oriented, high-level language for implementing smart contracts, and is designed to target the Ethereum Virtual Machine or EVM, which is the runtime environment for smart contracts in Ethereum.

 ## Ethereum Virtual Machine (EVM)

-The Ethereum Virtual Machine or EVM is the runtime environment for smart contracts in Ethereum.
-It is completely isolated, which means that code running inside the EVM has no access to network, filesystems or other processes.

-EVM is an standard for how to deploy smart contracts in Ethereum' like blockchains.
+The EVM is the standard for how to deploy smart contracts in Ethereum' like blockchains.
 Some examples of EVM compatible blockchains are Avalanche, Fantom and Polygon.
 This means that you can write your solidity code and deploy it to these blockchains.

-There are two kinds of accounts in Ethereum which share the same address space: **external accounts**, which are controlled by public-private key pairs (i.e. humand), and **contract accounts**, which are controlled by the code stored together with the account.

-The address of an external account is determined from the public key while the address of a contract is determined at the time the contract is created and deployed (it is derived from the contract creator address and the number of transactions sent from that address).
+The EVM is completely isolated, which means that code running inside the EVM has no access to network, filesystems or other processes.

-Both account types are treated equally by the EVM, and every one of them has a store mapping 256-bit words to 256-bit words called **storage**.
+Both account types existing in Ethereum are treated equally by the Ethereum, and every one of them has a store mapping 256-bit words to 256-bit words called **storage**, as we will see next.

 ### Data Area Location